business-science/tidyquant/cran-comments.md

 ## Release Summary
 This release of tidyquant fixes the ERROR messages on CRAN.
-The Google Finance API no longer provides data, which was the cause of most failures.
-It has been deprecated in tidyquant.
+The Mornginstar Key Ratios was deprecated due to website change.

 ## Test environments
-* local Windows install, R 3.4.4
+* local Windows install, R 3.5.2
-* local Mac install, R 3.4.4
+* local Mac install, R 3.5.2
-* ubuntu 12.04 (on travis-ci), R 3.4.4
+* ubuntu 12.04 (on travis-ci), R 3.5.2
-* ubuntu 12.04 (on travis-ci), R 3.5.0
+* ubuntu 12.04 (on travis-ci), R 3.5.2
 * win-builder (devel and release)

 ## R CMD check results